-- as a general rule, agency staff do not confirm admission or disclose the whereabouts of a woman admitted to the agency for service to any person; - addresses the exceptions to this general rule when required to disclose due to legislation, judicial order or medical crisis; - clarifies that the purpose of the policy is to protect the client from the abuser and does not limit contact to other support services; - articulates the procedure for cooperating with police inquiries, including verification of the police officer's identity before further discussion with the inquiring officer; - follows a process of signed "release of information" when consulting with another service with which that the woman may be, or had been, involved.
+- as a general rule, agency staff do not confirm admission or disclose the whereabouts of a client admitted to the agency for service; - addresses with the clients the exceptions to this general rule when required to disclose due to legislation, judicial order or medical crisis; - the agency may inform the abused by the client partner or family members of the client's attendance in the program, including notification of enrollment, completion and discontinuance; - the agency may inform the police and/or the abused by the client partner or family members, if the agency consideres them to be in imminent danger of being assaulted or abused by the client. - clarifies that the purpose of the policy is to protect the client and his family, and does not limit contact to other support services;

+- articulates the procedure for cooperating with police inquiries, including verification of the police officer's identity before further discussion with the inquiring officer; - follows a process of signed "release of information" when consulting with another service that the man may be or had been involved with.